 Why Send Spies?

-Chapter 2 describes Yehoshua's dispatching of spies to Yericho, their near discovery by the king's officers, and their narrow escape with the aid of Rachav.
+Yehoshua 2 describes Yehoshua's dispatching of spies to Yericho, their near discovery by the king's officers, and their narrow escape with the aid of Rachav.
 At first glance, it would seem that the stealth with which Yehoshua sent the spies confirms that their purpose was a covert military operation designed to discover the weak points in Yericho’s fortifications.
 However, if Yehoshua conquered Yericho through a Divine miracle in which the walls came tumbling down, why was such a mission necessary?
 Why risk lives for superfluous military intelligence?
-Moreover, the text never describes any investigation of the city's ramparts, and upon their return the spies share no strategic information.
+Moreover, the text never describes any investigation of the city's ramparts, and, upon their return, the spies share no strategic information.
 Was their mission aborted before accomplishing its goal, or did it have a different purpose to begin with?

 Interactions with Rachav

 The spies' implementation of their mission raises several questions as well:

 - Red light district?
 Why, of all places, did the spies choose to go to a brothel to gather their information?1 In addition, what did they hope to gain from spending the night there?
 Would it not have been more sensible to leave at dusk rather than risk being cornered and caught inside a city which locked its gates at night?

 - Role of the scarlet cord – Why did the spies insist that Rachav hang a scarlet cord from her window in the wall?
 If the rope was meant merely to identify Rachav's house, this would be of little value to invading soldiers who would be approaching her house from inside, and not outside, the city.2 In addition, when the walls collapsed, what would remain of such a cord?